yadunut/orbital-react-native-2023/slides/part1.md

 ---
 ## Demo
 <!-- _footer: Demo -->
-Lets try building the header of an instagram post.
+Lets try building the Header and Image component of an instagram post.

+- We need a profile Image, and the username for the header
-- On the left we need an profile image and beside it we need the username
+- we need an image for the body
 ![bg right](images/sample-header.png)

 ---